 Was this a tulip craze soon to collapse?
 No, it endured for centuries as a monopoly in Mexico, particularly Oaxaca until the advent of artificial dyes in the mid-nineteenth century.
 Today, it’s experiencing a resurgence due to the demand for natural and safer lipstick dyes among others while it continues to be used in high quality Oaxacan textiles and rugs.

 The past is alive and well in Mexico.
 Here, in San Miguel de Allende, Azteca dancers continue in all their regalia.
 (Notice the parrot head above the dancer’s face.)
+Christmas and a Harley Davison decked out with a Navaho red blanket.

 A wonderful book by Amy Butler Greenfield: “A Perfect Red: Empire, Espionage, and the Quest for the Color of Desire” with links for more information on cochineal and more: http://www.amybutlergreenfield.com/A%20Perfect%20Red_Links.html